Domaine du Clos Salomon - Givry 1er Cru Clos Salomon Monopole 2015 (Magnum)

 About the estate:

-The Clos Salomon, a 7-hectare monopoly, has borne the name of its owners since the 14th century and is managed by their descendants, the Gardin family.
-Ludovic du Gardin is the guardian of this prestigious vineyard, which he cultivates organically, with meticulously tended vines, no weedkillers or insecticides, and plowed soil.
-The wines are aged for 12 months and have good aging potential.
-In addition to Clos Salomon, with its well-defined terroir, two Chardonnay cuvées are available: a Montagny Le Clou and a Givry Premier Cru La Grande Berge.
-The estate is one of the few areas to have suffered frost in 2017, which resulted in more concentrated wines due to low yields.
+Clos Salomon, a 7-hectare estate, has borne the name of its owners since the 14th century and is managed by their descendants, the du Gardin family.
+Ludovic du Gardin is the steward of this prestigious estate, which he cultivates using organic methods: the vines are meticulously tended without herbicides or insecticides, and the soil is plowed.
+The wines are aged for 12 months and offer good aging potential.
+In addition to Clos Salomon, with its distinct terroir, two Chardonnay cuvées are available: a Montagny Le-Clou and a Givry Premier Cru La-Grande-Berge.
+The estate is one of the few areas to have suffered frost damage in 2017, which resulted in more concentrated wines due to low yields.

 Guide des Vins Gault & Millau